nirvus/infra-recipes/README.recipes.md

 the end of the build.

 Args:
   build (FuchsiaBuildResults): The Fuchsia build to test. timeout_secs (int): The amount of seconds to wait for the tests to
     execute before giving up.

+Returns:
+  A FuchsiaTestResults representing the completed test.

+&mdash; **def [test\_on\_device](/recipe_modules/fuchsia/api.py#499)(self, device_type, build, timeout_secs=(40 \* 60)):**

+Tests a Fuchsia on a specific device.

+Expects the build and artifacts to be at the same place they were at the end of the build.

+Args:
+  device_type (str): The type of device to run tests on.
+This will be
+    passed to swarming as the device_type dimension. build (FuchsiaBuildResults): The Fuchsia build to test. timeout_secs (int): The amount of seconds to wait for the tests to execute before giving up.